Why Flat Rate Fees Work Better

 How To Get Started

-We’ll schedule your free, no-obligation Roadmap and Recover Session.
+We’ll schedule your Roadmap and Recover Session.
 During your Session, we’ll talk about you, your family, and your goals.
 We’ll also discuss our proven success system, including our flat rate fees.